-We identified Game Development as a area of academic work that would expand our offerings, but fit in well with our strengths in technology.
+We identified game development as a area of academic work that would expand our offerings, but fit in well with our strengths in technology.
 WPI also has a tradition of strong offerings in the humanities and arts, and this strength could provide the resources to offer the non-technical courses necessary for teaching game development.

 The first consideration was to set the goals of the program.
-We view offerings in Game Development as a means to continue attracting and retaining students who might have considered programs at other institutions.
+The primary goals of the program were to expose students to a rigorous academic study of interactive media and game development, and to prepare them for jobs in the games industry and related areas and for graduate study.
+We view offerings in game development as a means to continue attracting and retaining students who might have considered programs at other institutions.
 We also believe that there is the potential to attract students who might not otherwise have considered a university with a primarily scientific and technological reputation.